Jackson-Dana/Data_projects_TripleTen/06-machine_learning_churn_reduction/README.md

 ## Project Goals

 The goal of the project was to explore the data in order to then produce a model to effectively identify customers likely to discontinue their service and then have the opportunity to offer them incentives to stay.
-This involved building a model to predict customer churn.
+Therefore, the main goal of this project was to build a model to predict customer churn through binary classification.